fluree/docs.flur.ee/content/db_intro.md

 ## Capability

-FlureeDB is based on an immutable, time-ordered blockchain of events of database state changes.
-We call these events Flakes, and each represents a fact about a particular entity at a specific point in time.
+FlureeDB is an immutable, time-ordered blockchain database.
+The blockchain at the core is essentially a specially formatted log file of database updates grouped into blocks.
+Each block is an atomic update and is cryptographically signed to prevent tampering and linked to the previous block.

+We call these log entries Flakes, which have a special format optimized to power the graph database and its unique features.
+Each Flake is a specific fact at a specific point in time about a specific entity / asset / object.
+No two Flakes are the same.

+The query server(s) powering your applications leverage these Flakes in an optimized way to give you a very fast, and very powerful graph database.
+Your queries alway interact with an immutable version of your database at an exact moment in time.
+In fact you can query any point in time in history, instantly.

 The Fluree database features these capabilities:
 - ACID transactions.